-Vestcor Investment Entities are classified as level 2, with the exception of the Vestcor Investments Private Real Estate, L. P., the Vestcor Investments Infrastructure, L. P. and the Vestcor Investments Private Equity, L. P., since the units are priced based on each pooled fund net asset value, which is observable, but the units are not traded in an active market.
-As at December 31, 2018 the fair value of investments classified as Level 2 was \$7,436,146 (2017 - \$7,573,280).
+Vestcor Investment Entities are classified as level 2, with the exception of the Vestcor Investments Private Real Estate, L. P., the Vestcor Investments Private Real Estate 2, L. P., Vestcor Real Estate Feeder Inc., the Vestcor Investments Infrastructure, L. P. and the Vestcor Investments Private Equity, L. P., since the units are priced based on each pooled fund net asset value, which is observable, but the units are not traded in an active market.
+As at December 31, 2019 the fair value of investments classified as Level 2 was \$7,996,746 (2018 - \$7,436,146).

 Units in each of the Vestcor Investments Private Real Estate, L. P., Vestcor Investments Private Real Estate 2, L. P., Vestcor Investments Infrastructure, L. P. and the Vestcor Investments Private Equity, L. P. are classified as Level 3.
-There were no significant transfers between Level 2 and Level 3 during the year (2017 - nil).
-As at December 31, 2018 the fair value of investments classified as Level 3 was \$182,580 (2017 - \$65,365).
+There were no significant transfers between Level 2 and Level 3 during the year (2018 - nil).
+As at December 31, 2019 the fair value of investments classified as Level 3 was \$337,126 (2018 - \$182,580).

 The Vestcor Investments Private Real Estate, L. P. holds investments in international real properties, indirectly through wholly-owned holding companies invested in limited partnership structures.
-At December 31, 2018, an increase or decrease of 25 bps in the capitalization rate used by the independent property appraisers would result in a decrease or increase on the valuation of this fund's investments in the amount of \$5,618 or \$5,824 respectively (2017 - \$994 or \$1,070 respectively).
-The maximum exposure to loss in this fund is the fair value of its investments plus uncalled commitments (see note 13).
+At December 31, 2019, an increase or decrease of 25 bps in the capitalization rate used by the independent property appraisers would have led to a decrease or increase on the valuation of this entity's investments in the amount of \$6,871 or \$7,545 respectively (2018 - \$5,618 or \$5,824 respectively).
+The maximum exposure to loss in this entity is the fair value of its investments plus uncalled commitments (note 13).

 The Vestcor Investments Private Real Estate 2, L. P. holds investments in international real properties, indirectly through wholly-owned holding companies invested in limited partnership structures.
-At December 31, 2018, an increase or decrease of 25 bps in the capitalization rate used by the independent property appraisers would result in a decrease or increase on the valuation of this fund's investments in the amount of \$465 or \$623 respectively (2017 - nil or nil respectively).
-The maximum exposure to loss in this fund is the fair value of its investments plus uncalled commitments (see note 13).
+At December 31, 2019, an increase or decrease of 25 bps in the capitalization rate used by the independent property appraisers would have led to a decrease or increase on the valuation of this entity's investments in the amount of \$1,347 or \$1,525 respectively (2018 - \$465 or \$623 respectively).
+The maximum exposure to loss in this entity is the fair value of its investments plus uncalled commitments (note 13).